A robust implementation for solving the $S$-unit equation and several applications: The Bounds of Baker-W ustholz and Yu

-The techniques of lattice reduction discussed in \S4 will not produce an absolute bound for $\left| b_{i,j} \right|$ on their own; they can only be used to improve a known bound.
-So in this section, we recall bounds established by Baker and Yu.
-Though sharper bounds have been proven in more recent work (e.g. \cite{Yu:1994}), the algorithm we have constructed follows the approach of Smart \cite{Smart:1995}, using results of Baker-W\"{u}stholz \cite{Baker-Wustholz:1993} and Yu \cite{Yu:1989}; we also rely on some modifications described in \cite{Malmskog-Rasmussen:2016}.
+The techniques of lattice reduction discussed in \S\ref{sec:LLL_red} will not produce an absolute bound for $\left| b_{i,j} \right|$ on their own; they can only be used to improve a known bound.
+So in this section, we recall bounds established by Baker-W\"ustholz \cite{Baker-Wustholz:1993} and Kunrui Yu \cite{Yu:2007}.
 An excellent treatment of the background material appears in \cite{Evertse-Gyory:2015}.

-We present a description of the implemented algorithm, attempting to be as self-contained as possible.
-To aid the reader, we use the same numbering for the constants that appears in \cite{Smart:1995}, referencing the specific results used in the implemented functions.